By Amal Thomas Roy

 Contextual capabilities vary significantly from company to company, with one of the biggest differentiators today being recency.
 A lot of the contextual players target content based on pre-identified contextual segments, and this classification kicks in almost 24 hours after the content is live.
 That means a lot of the campaigns miss out on the latest content.

 Recency has, to date, been an underappreciated but incredibly important part of the contextual targeting equation.
-That’s because most pages being read at any given moment are the ones that have been published in the past 6-24 hours — meaning those are the pages that are most relevant to advertisers too.
+That’s because most pages being read at any given moment were published in the past 6-24 hours — meaning they’re the pages that are most relevant to advertisers too.
 Marketers need to identify partners, like Verve Group, that can analyze and classify content in real time, as soon as it’s live, allowing brands to target high-propensity users who are browsing the latest content.
 Beyond enabling improved outcomes due to the content recency, this ability to target new content opens up tremendous scale for marketers as well.

 How Can We Measure Campaign Success Using Contextual?

-Regardless of a marketer’s objectives, there are ways in which to measure the success being driven through contextual targeting.
+Regardless of a marketer’s objectives, contextual targeting offers many ways to measure the success driven by programmatic campaigns.
 Here are a few approaches to consider: